 Q: What kind of steering wheel lock works best?

 Any steering wheel lock that's built strong enough to resist all kinds of tampering will work well, but we feel that a well-constructed wheel-to-pedal lock is particularly effective since it prevents both your steering wheel and pedal from being used.

 Our top pick is the original The Club 1000 Steering Wheel Lock.
 It’s a tried-and-true design that’s been on the market for decades, so you know you can trust it.

-If you’re looking for a more wallet-friendly option, check out our best value pick, the MONOJOY Heavy Duty Anti-Theft Lock.
-It’s extendable and works with many makes and models.
+If you’re looking for a more wallet-friendly option, check out our best value pick, the FLK Tech Universal Anti-Theft Steering Wheel Lock, which works with many makes and models.